Lines of Credit

 As the railroad station agent in Pinole, E.M.
 Downer had a safe at the station.
 The railroad workers trusted Mr. Downer with their paychecks.
 As a service, he would make the dangerous daylong trek to Martinez to cash their checks and return with gold they could spend.
 Through this service, Mr. Downer became a trusted financial partner to many.
 In 1905, he built upon that trust and opened the Bank of Pinole, and so began a tradition of serving local communities that has lasted more than 110 years, and continues to thrive today.
 In 1915, E.M.
 Downer took a controlling interest in The Mechanics Bank of Richmond, where under his leadership and care, Mechanics Bank would grow and expand throughout the East Bay, forever changing an ever greater number of local lives, local businesses and local communities.

 Taking care of clients means staying right in step with their needs.
 That’s why, in the 1920s under Mr. Downer’s leadership, Mechanics Bank pioneered personal loans.
-It’s also the reason why throughout the Great Depression, when some 9,000 U.S. banks failed, Mr. Downer was able to keep Mechanics Bank solvent, and working to assist the people of the community who had fallen on difficult times.
+It’s also the reason why throughout the Great Depression, when some 9,000 U.S. banks failed, Mr. Downer was able to keep Mechanics Bank solvent, and worked to assist the people of the community who had fallen on difficult times.

 The 1940s were a remarkable time of growth in our history, as Henry Kaiser brought his shipbuilding company to Richmond.
 In five short years, more than 700 Liberty Ships were built.
 As a service to the shipbuilders, bankers from Mechanics Bank would go down to the shipyards on Saturday mornings to cash workers’ paychecks as they came off their shifts.